-- Refer to Treatment Guidelines in TAG M: Health Care Guidelines, for management of students with a positive Mantoux test. - f.
+Refer to Treatment Guidelines in the Health-Care Guidelines TAG, for management of students with a positive Mantoux test.

+- f.
 A daily walk-in clinic outside of the training hours for students to receive routine health care. - g.
-An appointment system for follow-up during the training day. - h.
-An off-center specialist referral system. - i.
-A 24-hour emergency care system, to include on-center CPR and first aid and written arrangements for off-center medical, dental, mental health, and inpatient care. - j.
-Explain and have the student sign, on the first visit to health services, the Notice describing how medical information about students may be used and disclosed, and how students can get access to this information (see Exhibit 6-10).
+An inpatient unit (during office hours) for minor conditions, such as respiratory infections or flu symptoms. - h.
+An appointment system for follow-up during the training day for treatment of chronic, urgent, and other conditions within the capabilities of center health professionals.
+Treatment guidelines for health shall be used to manage common acute and chronic conditions. - i.
+Access to prescription medications. - j.
+An off-center specialist referral system. - k.
+A 24-hour emergency-care system, to include on-center CPR and first aid and written referral plan or agreement for off-center medical, oral health, mental health, substance use, and inpatient care. - 1.
+Explain and have the student sign, on the first visit to health services, the notice describing how medical information about students may be used and disclosed, and how students can get access to this information (see Exhibit 6-10).

 R2.
-Oral Health and Wellness Program
+Oral Health and Wellness Program (See Exhibit 6-4, Job Corps Basic Health Care Responsibilities)